-I took about six weeks to read the book.
 I found it a book that that demanded I read every word on every page.
 Be prepared for some very graphic descriptions of the training and combat.
-You’ll feel the heat of north Africa.
+You’ll feel the heat of North Africa.
 I was disappointed as I read the Hermann Goring Fallschrim Panzer and 15th Panzer Grenadier Divisions were on Sicily, that General Bradley knew it, and because of secrecy of Ultra they did not pass this information on to the attacking forces!
 “This was a cruel deception of our own forces, but necessary in order to protect the secrets of Ultra.”

 Mr. Nordyke does an excellent job of using primary sources.
-At first I was a little confused when I encountered an incident that was described from multiple people’s points of view, but quickly saw the value in seeing the way more than one person viewed/remembered an incident.
+At first, I was a little confused when I encountered an incident that was described from multiple people’s points of view, but quickly saw the value in seeing the way more than one person viewed/remembered an incident.
 It helped paint a more complete picture.
 Pages 300 – 301 and the actions of Private Camille E. Gagne’s response to the killing of First Lieutenant John Dodd is one example.
-The coverage giving to the 505th’s role in Nijmegen/Holland is very detailed and had me feeling I was were there.
+The coverage giving to the 505th’s role in Nijmegen Holland is very detailed and had me feeling I was there.

 The 505th PIR’s involvement didn’t stop after its fourth jump into Nijmegen/Holland.
 They played a key role being deployed by truck into Belgium’s Ardennes Forest as the 82 Airborne Divisions helped stop Hitler’s in The Battle of the Bulge in freezing December 1944 and January 1945.